m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-04-10-Disable_Tamper_Protection_Bypass.md

 ![](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/Bypass-Tamper-Protection/Images/Pasted%20image%2020231227155027.png)

 An example to chain / add parts to disable more than one component together is yet again showcased in comments at line 382.
-Uncomment these lines and replace in accordance.

 ![](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/Bypass-Tamper-Protection/Images/Pasted%20image%2020231227155153.png)

 ## Impact against MDE

-Testing the exploit POC against a target Windows machine (Server 2022, Win10 and Win11 until Win11 22H2 22621.1105) with MDE enabled, it is found that Tamper Protection can successfully be disabled along with other Defender settings with little noise.
+Testing the POC against a target Windows machine as mentioned with MDE enabled, it is found that Tamper Protection can successfully be disabled along with other Defender settings.

 ## Detection and Alerts

 Alerts and detections can be used to build basic telemetry and detections for this attack.
-Testing the POC with latest Windows Defender Signatures as of this writing resulted in no detections.
-Testing the POC with MDE enabled results in whitelisted execution with the following alerts raised.
+Testing the POC with MDE enabled results in successful execution with the following alerts raised.

 **Alert 1:** Suspicious process reparenting detected: This alert is generated when a process is spawned under TrustedInstaller to gain its privileges.